balabky9/jayakalyan-trust/src/content/pages/contact.md

 ---
 For any queries and scholarships please get in touch with us using the following form.
 Please gives us a couple of days for responses.

-For any other queries you can directlly contact us at admin@jayakalyantrust.com
+For any other queries you can directly contact us at admin@jayakalyantrust.com